HHS-AHRQ/MEPS/Stata/README.md

 &nbsp; &nbsp; [Summary tables examples](#summary-tables-examples)<br>

 ## Loading MEPS data
 > <b> IMPORTANT! </b> Starting in 2018, the SAS Transport formats for MEPS Public Use Files were converted from the SAS XPORT to the SAS CPORT engine.
-These CPORT data files cannot be read directly into Stata.
+These CPORT data files cannot be read directly into Stata at this time.
 The ASCII data file format (.dat) must be used instead.

 Stata users can download MEPS files using the SAS transport (.ssp) format for data years 1996-2017, or the ASCII (.dat) data files.
 Note that the case of variable names may differ depending on which type of data file is used.
-Loading SAS transport (.ssp) files typically results in all lowercase variable names, while the Stata programming statements used to import ASCII (.dat) files will create all uppercase variable names.
+Loading SAS transport (.ssp) files typically results in all lowercase variable names, while the Stata programming statements used to import ASCII (.dat) files will generally create uppercase variable names.
 Users may wish to use the `rename *, lower` command to convert all variables to lowercase for consistency.

 ### SAS transport files (1996-2017)